kalyncoose/fast-rds/README.md

 ### Prerequisites

+#### Python 3

+This project was created using Python 3.8.5, please [download and install](https://www.python.org/downloads/) the latest Python version.

 #### AWS CLI

 In order to run fast-rds, you must have the latest AWS CLI version installed and configured.